Frequently Asked Questions

 If I have an advance directive, should I also register, or will my advance directive be enough?

 You should register.
 Due to the rapid and emotional nature of events surrounding sudden death, families often do not have time to check legal documents prior to being approached about donation.
 Without enrolling on the registry, your decision may not be expressed; however, since the registry is viewed in all potential donation cases prior to approaching the family, we are able to share proof of registration with family members at the time donation is discussed, and your wishes will be honored.

-Who can sign up on the Donate Life Colorado and Wyoming Organ and Tissue Donor Registries?
+Who can sign up on the Donate Life Wyoming Organ and Tissue Donor Registry?

-The Colorado and Wyoming Registries allow people who are at least 18 years of age to register their authorization to donate specific or all organs and tissues upon their death.
+The Wyoming Registry allows people who are at least 18 years of age to register their authorization to donate specific or all organs and tissues upon their death.
 Children between the ages of 13 and 17 can join the registry; however, until the designated donor is 18 years old, their parents (or legal guardians) will make the final decision about organ and tissue donation at the appropriate time.

 Can I register my children?